Adroiti/docs-for-code-review-tools/tfsec/aws-launch-no-sensitive-info.md

-Pattern: Use of possibly sensitive data in Launch configuration EBS
+Pattern: Use of possibly sensitive data in AWS launch configuration

 Issue: -